 - Things you like about photography.
 Do you love the moment of seeing the images in prints or on your screen?
 Is it the challenge of making the photo?
 Is it the sharing the images with your friends?
 Is it the memories you get when you look at your photos later?
 Whatever it is you like about taking pictures, write it down.

 - What you want to achieve with photography.
-Do you want to remember what your kids are like at each stage of their growing up?
+Do you want to remember what your kids are like at each stage of growing up?
 Do you like flowers or architecture or mountains and want to document them?
 Do you want to show the human condition?
 Do you want to pursue a career in photography?
 Write down what you want your photography to do.

 - What subjects you want to shoot.
 Flowers, dogs, kids, models, food, people's feet, whatever.
 Write down those things you find catch your eye or make you wish you had your camera when you see it.